Who Was Oskar Kolberg?

 Success & acclaim

 In 1878, Kolberg went to Paris to take part in the third edition of the Paris World’s Fair.
 There, in the Austrian pavilion, he presented his publications and an iconographic collection of Polish traditional folk costumes, which won him a gold medal.
 In 1880, he became the scientific patron of an ethnographic exhibition in Kolomyia, the aim of which was to popularise the Carpathian Mountains throughout Europe.
 In 1884, he moved to Kraków to focus on editing works.
-He also became a member of the Polish Academy of Working.
+He also became a member of the Polish Academy of Sciences.

 In 1889, a year before Kolberg passed away, his friends from the Kraków intelligentsia organised a jubilee to celebrate 50 years of his work.